pglpm/prova/README.md

 - [(verb)](https://dictionary.cambridge.org/dictionary/italian-english/provare): test!, try out!, assess!, attempt!, prove!, demonstrate!, show!

-# ***Prova***: probabilistic-statistical variate analysis, nonparametric and with automated Markov-chain Monte Carlo
+# ***Prova***: probabilistic-statistical variate analysis
+## nonparametric and with automated Markov-chain Monte Carlo

+[You wonder "what's a variate?"
+Answer here[^1]]

-This repository provides an R package and some theoretical background to perform probabilistic and statistical data analysis and inference.
+An R package to perform probabilistic and statistical data analysis and inference.
 These are its main features:

 - Any combination of **binary**, **nominal**, **ordinal**, **continuous**, **discrete** data.
 Continuous data can be bounded, unbounded, **censored**, and rounded.
 - **No modelling assumptions** such as gaussianity, linearity, or any other kind of model.
 The analysis and inferences are fully [nonparametric](https://dictionary.apa.org/nonparametric).